fbpx

 • Condition of the vehicle: cars with minimal wear and tear are likely to fetch a higher price compared to those with visible damage or mechanical issues.

-• Service history: a car that has been regularly serviced is more likely to attract a greater price than one that hasn’t as it reassurance of the car's reliability and condition.
+• Service history: a car that has been regularly serviced is more likely to attract a greater price than one that hasn’t, as it offers greater reassurance of the car's reliability and condition.

 • Market demand and seasonality: high demand for specific car models can drive up their value, particularly if they’re in short supply.
 Additionally, factors like the time of year can affect car prices.